isabella232/BitHeroesS20/blog.md

    The `List of Files Name` will be considered Dynamic Content, and will show up as a dropdown menu available when entering in the URL.

-9. Before we move on to the last step in making the Logic App, we must first make a third storage container in the original storage account.
+9. Awesome!
+Before we move on to the last step in making the Logic App, we must first make a third storage container in the original storage account.
 Go back to the storage account, click containers, and now create a third storage container, this time with the name "data" and the access level as container.

    ![](images/containers.PNG)